This is primarily used for non-web background transactions instrumented using the API. When used with non-web transactions, call

 This call returns the application object, in the same way

 application does.
-The application object is used to get a reference to the current New Relic-monitored application and is used by some Python agent API calls.
+The application object is used to get a reference to the current agent-monitored application and is used by some Python agent API calls.

 Avoid calling during global import lock